railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 List of partners
 ^^^^^^^^^^^^^^^^^

-Click  *Partners > Partners*  in the main menu to open the list of partners.
+Click :menuselection:`Partners --> Partners`  in the main menu to open the list of partners.
 Then click the name of the first partner to get hold of the details – a form appears with several tabs on it:

-* the  *General*  tab contains the main information about the company, such as its corporate name, its primary language, your different contacts at that partner and the categories it belongs to.
+* the :guilabel:`General` tab contains the main information about the company, such as its corporate name, its primary language, your different contacts at that partner and the categories it belongs to.

-* the  *Extra Info*  tab contains information that's slightly less immediate.
+* the :guilabel:`Extra Info` tab contains information that's slightly less immediate.

-* the  *Event History*  tab contains the history of all the events that the partner has been involved in.
+* the :menuselection:`Event History` tab contains the history of all the events that the partner has been involved in.
 These events are created automatically by different system documents: invoices, orders, support requests and so on.
 These give you a rapid view of the partner's history on a single screen.

-* the  *Properties*  tab contains partner settings related to accounting, inventory and other areas: you can leave this alone for the moment.
+* the :menuselection:`Properties` tab contains partner settings related to accounting, inventory and other areas: you can leave this alone for the moment.

 .. figure:: images/partner.png